hadri96/42_ft_printf/README.md

 # 42_ft_printf
 Coding project for the Ecole 42 cursus which consists in recoding a simpler version of printf in C language

-This `printf` supports the following format specifiers:
+This `ft_printf` supports the following format specifiers:

 - **%c** : Prints a single character.
 - **%s** : Prints a string (as defined by the common C convention).